danahassanein/freq-allocation/README.md

 - Adjacent-channel interference

 To minimise the interference, this project proposes an algorithm.
+The simulator assigns the frequencies to the antennas provided as inputs to the simulator while considering the interferences.

+installation:

+	npm install freq-distrib-based-on-leaflet

 ### [Click here](https://docs.google.com/presentation/d/1qrvSFSNqZoSWye2nKAoFanSKfqCxTaL18b5eojbGREo/edit#slide=id.g35f391192_00) to view our presentation for more info